 The Swan/Dolphin share their amenities.
 The 5 pools are between the two hotels as is the beach and lagoon area where you can take (wait for it….)
 Swan boat rides!
 The grotto pool area is enhanced with waterfalls and a waterslide.

 Unfortunately, we never got to use the pool.
-We purchased 5 day Disney passes (from Undercover Tourist) and had only left one day free which we spent at Disney Springs.
+We purchased 5 day Disney passes (from Get Away Today) and had only left one day free which we spent at Disney Springs.

 We did, however, make use of the nightly s’mores campfires.
 At check-in, we were given tickets for free s’mores making kits for each night of our stay.
 It was right on the beach at dusk and was never very crowded.